 Hiring teams get more insights into candidates from video interviews than resumes or phone calls.
 They can view soft skills, personality traits, attention to detail, and preparedness.
 Hiring managers can also assess how well candidates use technology and whether they’re suited for remote work.

-One-way video interviews save money for both your organization and your candidates by reducing the amount of travel on both ends.
-This technology gives hiring teams better insights into their candidates.
-Only the strongest candidates move forward to in-person interviews.
-Less time scheduling and hosting in-person interviews save your managers time and your organization money.
-Travel costs and time away from work are reduced for candidates, improving their experience.
+One-way video interviews save money for your organization and your candidates by reducing the amount of travel required.
+This technology gives hiring teams better insights into their candidates ensuring only the strongest candidates move forward to in-person interviews.
+Less time scheduling and hosting in-person interviews saves hiring managers so much time.
+And it reduces travel costs and time away from work for candidates.

 One-way video interviewing is a talent acquisition tool that can help organizations quickly screen high volumes of candidates.
 The results are a faster hiring process, higher quality hires, and lower organizational costs.
 Hiring teams can review pre-recorded candidate videos at any time, gain better insights into their candidates, and reduce the number of in-person interviews needed.
 Video interviewing is an efficient way to interview more candidates faster while streamlining your hiring process and reducing your hiring team’s workload.